Even for the most seasoned marketing professionals, PPC can feel like a whole new, confusing world to get your head around.

 Using broader keywords like “gravel,” will cost more than targeting long tail keywords like “buy decorative gravel near me”.
 Not only would the CPC likely be lower on the longer keyword, but it also has a much higher chance of converting, because someone is being so specific about what they want.

-How can PPC be beneficial for small businesses?
+How can PPC be beneficial for your marketing strategy?

 PPC across all platforms, and particularly paid search platforms, can really work for any size budget.
 There are always options to start running your ads at a low budget, and provided they’re set up well, they can still bring you some great results without spending too much.